-You may eat these all in one sitting… but if you don’t, they can be stored in a plastic ziplock bag for a few days and they should maintain their crispiness.
+You may eat all the sea salt kale chips in one sitting... but if you don't, they can be stored in a plastic ziplock bag for a few days and they should maintain their crispiness.

 - Curly Kale - I love using curly kale for this, but if you have dinosaur (Tuscan) kale, you can use that too!